GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/stencil_function_basics.md

 ## Stencils vs Functions

-Every computaiton block must have an outermost layer of a stencil.
+Every computation block must have an outermost layer of a stencil.
 The stencil signals that parallel computation is possible, and defines the iteration policy and interval.
 From this point the following logic applies: